 Please complete your submission carefully.
 All abstracts must be in final form.
 No typos or other errors can be corrected after the deadline.
 Abstracts will not be considered or reviewed unless all required fields are completed.
 Authors may edit abstracts online as long as they meet the submission deadline.

 All correspondence, including notification of abstract acceptance and details for poster and talk presentations, will be sent to the Corresponding Author (submitting author) via email.
 The corresponding author shall be responsible for informing all contributing authors of any related correspondence.
 All first authors must register for the meeting in order to present their poster or talk.

 Please Read Carefully This Important Information About New Features to SSIB Abstracts and Presentations

 Beginning in 2018, SSIB instituted a new abstract submission category, “Technical and/or Procedural Advances”.
 In addition to the traditional categories of Clinical/Social, Behavioral, Integrated Physiology, and Neuroscience that describe hypothesis-driven research, authors may now submit abstracts for poster presentation only that describe technical and/or methodological issues of interest to SSIB meeting attendees.
 These abstracts should feature new or modified surgical approaches, reagents, software, analytical routines or equipment etc., developed by academic researchers or corporations.
 Note that all abstract submissions should follow SSIB guidelines and deadlines for submission to be considered for presentation during the regular scientific sessions.

-- Please note oral abstracts will be presented live in-person and posters will be presented both in person and virtually.
-Please indicate your presenation preference (in-person poster, remote/virtual poster, in-person talk) during abstract submission.
+- Please note oral abstracts and posters will be presented live in-person.
+Please indicate your presenation preference (in-person poster, in-person talk) during abstract submission.

 - The presenting author has the responsibility of obtaining the consent of all coauthors to be listed on the submitted abstract.